zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

 ### Washing Products

 1. Add **200 ul Wash Buffer II** (WB2) containing ethanol to the Binding Tube (BT5).
 Incubate the tube for 30 seconds at room temperature.
-2. Centrifuge the Binding Tube (BT5) at maximum sped (about 13000 rpm or 16000 X g) at room temperature for one minute.
+2. Centrifuge the Binding Tube (BT5) at maximum speed (about 13000 rpm or 16000 X g) at room temperature for one minute.
 (Note: During centrifugation, always position micro-tube hinge pointed outward from the center of rotation.)
 3. Remove the WB2 from the Binding Tube as above.
 4. **Repeat step 1 to 3** above for a total of two washes with Washing Buffer II (WB2).
 5. After the final wash, to ensure **complete removal of Washing Buffer**, spin the Binding Tube (BT5) very briefly, aspirate the last drop of liquid at the bottom of the tube with a 200 ul pipet tip, and air-dry the Binding Tube (BT5) in a lab hood for 8-10 minutes to remove any residual liquid.